CPAs WHO TRULY HAVE YOUR BACK

 Q. In December 2023, I contributed $6500 to my Traditional IRA for the tax year 2023.
 Then, I submitted a recharacterization request, and Charles Schwab transferred the contribution to my Roth IRA.
 It is now in my Roth IRA as a cash balance because I have not invested it in any stocks yet.
 Due to a plan change for my personal finances, I actually need this money now.
 Therefore, I will need to remove this contribution before the tax deadline of April 15th.
 Since this contribution has already been recharacterized from Traditional IRA to Roth IRA, can I simply get it removed as an "excess contribution" from Roth IRA for the tax year 2023?
 Or, should I get it recharacterized back to Traditional IRA first?
 Thank you!

-We acknowledge your inquiry with gratitude.
-Adjusting retirement contributions involves financial considerations that go beyond just tax implications.
-If you have any particular concerns about taxes, feel free to ask for more details.
+Thank you for your question.
+Reclassifying retirement contributions requires careful consideration of financial factors beyond just tax implications.
+If you have any specific concerns related to taxes, please feel free to inquire further.

 Freelance software developer